javason22/etl/README.md

 3. Use other MySQL client tools to execute the SQL scripts in the ./sql/input/init.sql and ./sql/output/init.sql if mysql command is not available.

-### Application Configuration
+### Application Configuration (Optional)
-Configure the MySQL and Redis connection properties in the application.yml file located in the src/main/resources directory.
+If you use your own MySQL and Redis server, then configure the MySQL and Redis connection properties in the application.yml file located in the src/main/resources directory.

 #### MySQL data sources
 The application uses two MySQL databases, one for the source database and the other for the destination database.